awsdocs/aws-cur-user-guide/doc_source/cur-ate-run.md

 + If the column name is longer than the allowed length of column names, underscores are removed from left to right

 **Note**
-If AWS encounters resource tag columns that have the same name after AWS applies these rules, AWS keeps the value associated with the first tag that it encountered\.
+After applying these rules, some of the resource tag columns will have duplicate names\.
+AWS merges columns when there are more than one columns with the same name\.

 For example, the column name `ExampleColumnName : Example Column Name Continued` becomes `example_column_name_example_column_name_continued`\.